-X Perform more often in dusty conditions.

-X Visually check belt for evidence of wear or slippage.
-Replace if hard or brittle.

-X Drain 1 cup or more of fuel to remove water and sediment.

-X If genset is used for standby applications, change oil every 12 months or 250 hours, whichever comes first.

-X This procedure should be followed periodically throughout the life of the generator set, or if the generator has set idle for a period of time with no generator heaters used.
-Contact your authorized service center.

-X Check leak detect switch in sub-base fuel tank of optional enclosure, once a year or as required by safety code.
+- X Perform more often in dusty conditions. - X Visually check belt for evidence of wear or slippage.
+Replace if hard or brittle. - X Drain 1 cup or more of fuel to remove water and sediment. - X Refer to engine operation and maintenance manual for procedure. - X If genset is used for prime power applications, change oil and filter every 6 months or 250 hours.
+If used for standby applications, change oil every 12 months or 250 hours, whichever comes first. - X This procedure should be followed periodically throughout the life of the generator set, or if the generator has set idle for a period of time with no generator heaters used.
+Contact your authorized service center. - X Check leak detect switch in sub-base fuel tank of optional enclosure, once a year or as required by safety code.
 Contact your authorized service center.